2023 Clinic Fair

 Gain theoretical and practical exposure to the problems faced by persons previously convicted of criminal offenses.

-Civil Rights and Restoration Clinic materials
+Civil Rights Restoration Clinic materials

-Open to JD, MLS, and BA in Law students
+Open to JD, MLS, and BA in Law students.

-Criminal Defense Clinic
+Criminal Defense Clinic (State track)

-Work with various indigent defense agencies in Pima County, directly representing indigent clients
+Work with various indigent defense agencies in Pima County, directly representing indigent clients.

-Criminal Defense Clinic materials
+Criminal Defense (State track) Clinic materials

 Only open to JD students